Doctoral Programme in Music

 Applied Study Programme

-• the ability to develop new high-level methods, capabilities, materials and tools,
+- the ability to develop new high-quality methods, capabilities, materials, and tools,

-• the ability to collect, critically evaluate, produce and apply information,
+- the ability to gather, critically evaluate, apply, and produce knowledge,

-• the ability to cooperate with Finnish and international partners in their field and also beyond, as well as
+- the ability to work in cooperation with Finnish and international actors within their own field and in a multidisciplinary manner,

-b) A description of testing the results of the development project and the utilisation of the obtained information
+b) A written description of the theoretical background, context, and phases of the development work, as well as the testing and evaluation of the development target.

 Teachers